ccmoony/ccmoony.github.io/_pages/about.md

 {% assign url = gsDataBaseUrl | append: "google-scholar-stats/gs_data_shieldsio.json" %}

 <span class='anchor' id='about-me'></span>
 Hi there!
 I am an undergraduate from Shanghai Jiao Tong University, majoring in Artificial Intelligence.
-My research interests include, but are not limited to, Multi-modal learning and Self-Supervised learning.
+My research interests include, but are not limited to, Multi-modal learning.

 # 🔥 News
 - *2025.01*: &nbsp;🎉🎉 One paper is accepted by ICLR 2025!